Hamster-Systems/FiveM-Website-Server-Template/readme.rst

 ------

 - + Backend Panel I.E Admin Panel For Images, Latest News, Much More!
-- + Friendly URL's so (this.is.a.friendly.link.com/home instead of this.is.a.friendly.link.com/home.php)
+- + Friendly URL's so (this.is.a.friendly.link.com/home instead of this.is.a.friendly.link.com/home.php) ✅
-- + Partnership Page
+- + Partnership Page (Started)
 - + Contact Us Page
 - + Basic Applications Page